adhearsion/voicemail/README.md

 ## Storage

 Mailbox metadata is stored in a PStore hash on disk for easy drop-in functionality.
-To implement your own storage layer, look at the StorageMain class for method signatures.
+To implement your own storage layer, look at the StorageGeneric class for method signatures.

 You can set the storage layer globally in configuration.
 ```ruby